-The initial adaption to an acquired nystagmus is location of the “null point”.
+The initial adaption to acquired nystagmus is the location of the “null point”.
 The null point is a head position in which the nystagmus is reduced or eliminated.
-This may be perceived in child as a torticollis making an eye exam critical in children with torticollis.
+This may be perceived in a child as torticollis making an eye exam critical in children with torticollis.
 In some cases, surgical intervention may be used to realign the eyes to “move” the null point to allow for a better head position.

 What do we do to help?

-There is no effective therapeutic treatment a PT or OT can do to reduce a nystagmus.
-The child should be in best corrected visual acuity to use his vision most effectively.
+There is no effective therapeutic treatment a PT or OT can do to reduce nystagmus.
+The child should be in the best corrected visual acuity to use his vision most effectively.
 Know that the child with congenital nystagmus does not perceive the world as bouncing around.
-It becomes the job of therapist to make sure those usual developmental skills are learned or adaptations made for low vision as needed.
+It becomes the job of the therapist to make sure those usual developmental skills are learned or adaptations made for low vision as needed.